lfe/blog/src/_posts/2014-12-15-1848-byte-august-1979-the-lisp-issue.md

 After finding a
 [larger resolution image](http://pichon.emmanuel.perso.neuf.fr/revues/byte/grand/1979/byte_1979_08.jpg),
-I couldn't resist doing a little Lisp archeaology :-) Here's a transcript of what I can see:
+I couldn't resist doing a little Lisp archaeology :-) Here's a transcript of what I can see:

 ```cl